 Continuing to place dredged material in the existing beach template would result in temporary impacts to benthos as discussed in previous NEPA documents including shorebirds and arthropods.
 The area would be re-colonized with organisms such as annelids and arthropods from adjacent similar habitats following completion of dredging events.
 Shorebirds would return to the beach shortly after construction.
-Nearshore disposal would have temporary impacts to benthic fauna from burial and turbidity during disposal.

-4.1.2 Alternative 2: Extension of Existing Beach Template and Disposal at Mid-town
+4.1.2 Alternative 4: Extension of Existing Beach Template and Placement at Mid-town

 The additional beach templates proposed would not have significant impacts to fish and wildlife resources compared to current project effects as a similar quantity of dredged material would be placed on the beaches, only the location could change.
-Nearshore disposal would have temporary impacts to benthic fauna from burial and turbidity during disposal.